corekey/corekey.github.io/index.md

 layout: default
 ---

-My research interest is in the analysis of potential threats in mission critical systems, e.g., digital healcare products, connected-automated vehicles, mobility services, telecommunication systems, and the development of countermeasures.
+I have been working on the analysis of threats in mission critical systems including medical devices, connected-automated vehicles, mobility services, telecommunication systems, and the development of countermeasures.
 I received PhD in Electrical and Computer Engineering from Carnegie Mellon University with a dissertation titled _“Securing Wi-Fi Access By Using Location-Aware Controls”_.
 I was a member of the Mobile, Embedded, Wireless Security group led by Dr. Patrick Tague.

 ### Recent Publication